fparpas/Developing-Agentic-AI-Apps-Hackathon/README.md

 - Understand and implement Model Context Protocol (MCP) servers and clients for enhanced AI tool integration
 - Build and deploy intelligent applications using Microsoft Agent Framework
 - Create and manage AI Agents using Azure AI Agents Service with file search capabilities
-- Develop agentic applications with multi-agent architectures and orchestration patterns
+- Develop Agentic applications with multi-agent architectures and orchestration patterns
 - Implement secure remote MCP servers with proper authentication and deployment strategies
-- Build advanced Agentic RAG (Retrieval-Augmented Generation) systems using Azure AI Search
+- Build advanced Agentic RAG (Retrieval‑Augmented Generation) systems using Azure AI Search
-- Apply observability and tracing techniques for monitoring AI application behavior
+- Apply observability and tracing techniques to monitor AI application behavior
-- Integrate various Azure AI services to create comprehensive intelligent solutions
+- Integrate Azure AI services to create comprehensive intelligent solutions
-- Secure access to MCP servers using Azure API Management with authentication and policies
+- Secure access to MCP servers with Azure API Management authentication and policies
 - Transform existing REST APIs into MCP servers through Azure API Management
 - Implement MCP server registration and discovery using Azure API Center for centralized governance
-- Apply the learned concepts to create innovative solutions that address real-world challenges across industries.
+- Apply learned concepts to create innovative solutions that address real‑world challenges across industries

 ## Prerequisites
 - Familiarity with Azure services and the Azure portal
 - Good understanding of AI and generative models
-- Experience in programming with .NET C# or Python
+- Experience programming with .NET (C#) or Python
 - Basic knowledge of REST APIs and web development concepts
 - Your laptop (development machine): Windows, macOS or Linux with **administrator rights**
 - Active Azure Subscription with **Owner access** to create, modify resources and manage role assignments
 - Access to Azure OpenAI in the desired Azure subscription
-- GitHub Copilot licence (or use a one-time Copilot Pro trial, valid for 30 days)
+- GitHub Copilot license (or a one‑time Copilot Pro trial, valid for 30 days)
-- Latest version of Azure CLI
+- Latest version of Azure CLI installed
 - For C#/.NET track:
   - Latest version of Visual Studio Code
   - .NET 8.0 SDK or later version
 - For Python track:
-  - Latest version of Visual Studio Code with [Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python) and [Jupyter package](https://pypi.org/project/jupyter/)
+  - Latest version of Visual Studio Code with the [Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python) and [Jupyter package](https://pypi.org/project/jupyter/)
-  - Python 3.12 or later version
+  - Python 3.12 or later

 ## Target Audience